Lambert-iGEM-2022/Wiki-Instructions/README.md

 ## Custom Components Library
-**Along with the basic markdown elements**, we have created a library of custom HTML layout templates that you can use in markdown to achieve complex layouts. **To use any of the HTML layout templates**, copy the code snippet of the layout you want to use and replace the filler content with your content. **If you can't find what you are looking** for in the templates already created below, contact the wiki team and we will create a custom layout template for you.
+**Along with the basic markdown elements**, we have created a library of custom HTML layout templates that you can use in markdown to achieve complex layouts. **To use any of the HTML layout templates**, copy the code snippet of the layout you want to use and replace the filler content with your content. **If you can't find what you are looking** for in the templates already created below, contact the wiki team and we will create a custom layout template for you. **If you are looking for custom animations or graphics** on your page, contact the graphics committie.
 <table>
 <tr>